 Down the western strip of Nicaragua we went, passing through the ghastly capital city

 of Managua and on to the fancy colonial town of Granada.
 Although Granada is more politically conservative than its competing northern neighbor Leon (or so I’ve read), you might never be able to tell from it’s vibrantly colored buildings and long list of european style cafes.
 Tourism has taken over the formar capital and transformed the city into gringo central.
-Nevertheless it is a beautiful
+Nevertheless it is a beautiful city to walk around and check out; the restored colonial atmosphere and churches leaves the aspiring photographer with plenty to do.
+Not only does the picturesque architecture make this a prefered stop for travelers but it’s location on Lago de Nicaragua allows stunning views of the twin volcano island of Ometepe.

 There was another reason for us to be excited about Granada and that was because we had a couchsurfing host lined up!
 Peta and her partner Ben, a South African & French fusion hosted us for two nights in their peaceful Nicaraguan abode.
 They are a global power couple, chosing to live a sustainable lifestyle in creating a bamboo reforestation and home building company called CO2 Bamboo.